 In 2014 she also founded the US-based branch of TOUGH LOVE, an international digital artist collective.
 She assisted in the production of Log 35 (Autumn 2015) where her work "Berlin's Pipe Dreams: Half-Asleep in the Swamp City" appears.
 Most recently, she took part in a collaborative exhibition DUPLICITIES in the South London-based Backroom Gallery as part of Peckham 24, and her research project "Imaginary Architectures" was published in Volume 25 of Cambridge's Annual Architecture Review (June 2016).

 Her written work has been taught in university courses in New York and Berlin, and she has presented her research at conferences in New York and Chicago.
 Most recently she was awarded an International Scholarship to complete a Masters Degree in Research Architecture at Goldsmiths University.
-She currently works at Commissioning Editor at Artifice books on architecture and occasionally writes for The Spaces.
+She currently works at Commissioning Editor at Artifice books on architecture and is a frequent contributor to a number of digital and print magazines including Wallpaper*, Temporary Art Review, Little White Lies, and The Spaces.

-For questions, collaborations, and proposals, get in touch: email@example.com.
+For questions, collaborations, and proposals, get in touch.

 Welded steel, acrylic, plywood, cast resin, LED lighting, printed video stills